Sulam-Group/MIL-pathology/README.md

                         encouraged to write customed function --focal_loss FOCAL_LOSS
-                        Whether or not to use focal loss (True: using focal loss; Flase: using cross entropy), default is CE --patch_shape PATCH_SHAPE
+                        Whether or not to use focal loss (True: using focal loss; Flase: using cross entropy), default is false --patch_shape PATCH_SHAPE
                         Patch shape(size), default is 256
   --unit UNIT           Samllest unit when cropping patches, default is 256